Software Trainee

 Are these interview questions helpful?

-Q5.
-PayTM is about to launch and you have to test it, then according to you what will be the test cases.
+Q. PayTM is about to launch and you have to test it.
+What test cases would you use?

 Ans.